-Permitting and Regulatory Review: Permitting scenarios may vary based on the final design, timing of the project, and the types of controls ultimately selected.
-These may differ in specific features from the ones described in this EIS.
-During the final design stage and the permitting process, the actual equipment, controls, or operating limitations would be selected to reduce the potential to emit below the PSD major source threshold; or the PSD permitting process would ensure that the NAAQS were not exceeded and the emissions from the project would be included in the regional emissions inventory, ensuring that it would not interfere with the ability of the State to maintain the NAAQS.
-This system is inherent to Federal and State air regulations, and leads to a forced reduction in regional emissions in nonattainment areas or the preservation of clean air in attainment regions.
-Regardless of the ultimate permitting scenario, effects would be less than significant.
-The air quality permitting process would ensure that air impacts from the mine do not cause or contribute to violations of State or Federal standards.
+Permitting and regulatory review: During the final design stage and the permitting process, the actual equipment, controls, or operating limitations would be selected to keep the potential emissions below the PSD major source thresholds (discussed in Appendix B); the emissions from the project would also be included in the regional emissions inventory, ensuring that it would not interfere with the ability of the State to maintain the NAAQS or NMAAQS.
+The air quality permitting process would ensure that air impacts from the mine would not cause or contribute to violations of State or Federal standards.

-Permitting requirements for proposed stationary sources are based on their overall potential to emit criteria pollutants.
-The project is designed to limit emissions below major source thresholds and PSD review is not required.
 The modeling performed for the air permit demonstrated compliance with all applicable ambient air quality standards.
-Controlled process emissions under the Proposed Action would be below the 250 tpy PSD permitting threshold; therefore, a minor source construction permit was applied for in February 2013, and the permit was issued in June of 2013 (NSR Permit No. 03655-M3).
-The permit emission limitations were based on the 25,000 tons per day (tpd) operating scenario (Alternative 1) and would cover all activities under the Proposed Action as well.
-Alternative 2 is not covered under the current construction permit, and would require a permit revision.
-While a PSD minor source, it would be required to submit a Title V application because the CO and PM10 emissions exceed 100 tpy.
+(See Appendix B.) Because the controlled process emissions under the Proposed Action would be below the 250 tpy PSD permitting threshold, a minor source construction permit was applied for in February 2013, and the permit was issued in June of 2013 (NSR Permit No. 03655-M3).

+The permit emission limitations were based on the 25,000 tons of copper ore per day mine operating scenario (presented as Alternative 1 in this EIS) and would cover all mine activities under the Proposed Action.
+Although the mine would be considered a PSD minor source, it would be required to submit a Title V operating permit application because the CO and PM{10} emissions would exceed 100 tpy.
 As a Title V major source, the facility would be required to submit an emissions inventory on an annual basis.